A State of Waterfalls Awaits You!

-1. Purchase a copy of Waterfalls of New York State.
-By using the hyperlink below, we get a very small percentage of each sale.
+1. Purchase a copy of New York State Waterfall Guide by using the hyperlink below, we get a very small percentage of each sale.
 This will be spent directly on future trail cleanup efforts!
-Otherwise, you can search for a copy at Barnes and Noble or your local bookstore.
+Otherwise, you can check with your local bookstore.

 2. Visit at least 100 of the locations within the book.
 Mind you, there are several locations with many waterfalls.
 This does not count as multiple waterfalls toward the patch (i.e. Watkins Glen State Park has 19 named waterfalls, but will count as 1 location).

 *Use the book to help keep track of your visits!
 Write the date visited and make notes of your visit, as well.

 3. Take a photo of yourself, with the waterfall in the background.
 Share the photo on Instagram and/or Facebook using the hashtags listed above.
 Or send photos directly to us (email@example.com) and we can share them 🙂

 4. Once complete, let us know!
 We can set up a face to face meeting if you like!
 We would be honored if you asked us to join you on your last hike obtaining the final waterfall!!!

 5. Wait for your patch (if we weren’t able to accompany you on the last location hike), to come in the mail!